ehsanasgari/DiTaxa/README.md

 <h1> Running Example </h1>

-An example of periodontal disease dataset (Jorth et al, 2015) is provided.
-You may run the following command after installation:
+An example of periodontal disease dataset (Jorth et al, 2015) is provided (a relatively small dataset).
+In order to see how DiTaxa runs, you may run the following command after installation:

 ```
 python3 ditaxa.py --indir dataset/periodontal/